 A waymarked walking route included in the Itineraries of the Protected Natural Area of the Lake of Banyoles, a unique natural area that offers enormous geological, ecological, landscape and cultural value.

-This itinerary takes in the Font de la Puda or Font Pudosa, the natural site of Les Estunes, a number of pools and an area inhabited by white storks.
+This itinerary takes in the Font de la Puda or Font Pudosa, the natural site of Les Estunes, a number of pools and an area inhabited by white storks and water buffalo that help maintain the wetlands.

 Famed for its curative properties, the water that springs from the Font Pudosa has a strong smell and peculiar taste due to its hydrogen sulphide content (similar to the smell of rotten eggs or stink bombs).